 You should consider the long hours & hard work involved in the application, durability and ongoing maintenance requirements.

-Again, the question pops up: How do you choose between an oil and a water-based stain?
+Again, the question pops up: How do you choose between a decking oil and a water based stain?

 You can refer to this blog as a guide to choosing the best stain for your deck.
 It will help you in making the right decision!